twitter/communitynotes/documentation/about/challenges.md

 The program currently takes multiple steps to reduce the potential for this type of manipulation:

-- First, all Twitter accounts must meet the [eligibility criteria](../contributing/signing-up.md) to become a Community Notes contributor.
+- First, all X accounts must meet the [eligibility criteria](../contributing/signing-up.md) to become a Community Notes contributor.
 For example, having a unique, verified phone number.
 These criteria are designed to help prevent the creation of large numbers of fake or sock puppet contributor accounts that could be used for inauthentic rating.
 - Second, Community Notes doesn't work like many engagement-based ranking systems, where popular content gains the most visibility and people can coordinate to mass upvote or downvote content they don't like or agree with.
-Instead, Community Notes uses a bridging algorithm — for a note to be shown on a Tweet, it needs to be found helpful by people who have tended to [disagree in their past ratings](../contributing/diversity-of-perspectives.md).
+Instead, Community Notes uses a bridging algorithm — for a note to be shown on a post, it needs to be found helpful by people who have tended to [disagree in their past ratings](../contributing/diversity-of-perspectives.md).

   [Academic](https://www.belfercenter.org/publication/bridging-based-ranking) [research](https://www.google.com/books/edition/Breaking_the_Social_Media_Prism/ORMCEAAAQBAJ?hl=en&gbpv=0) indicates that bridging-based ranking can help to identify content that is healthier and higher quality, and reduce the risk of elevating polarizing content.